nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

 ## Creating a prototype

-AWS Elastic Container Registry(ECR) is used to store container images for lambdas and is fully managed by AWS.
-It hosts the images in a highly available and scalable architecture, allowing developers to reliably deploy containers for their applications.
-See this [link](https://aws.amazon.com/ecr/) for additional information on ECR.
 Creating or updating the function is done by building a Docker image, uploading the new version to ECR and deploying/updating the Lambda function to point to the newly uploaded image using terraform.
 Docker CLI has been used to build, tag and push the container image to ECR.

 The steps for prototyping lambda container are as follows: